frozenbanana/rest-api-python-flask/readme.md

 # REST API
 This is a simple REST API.
 It is my solution to "Rest API task" from jobpal.
+The API handles request to a job offer database.
+Supported operations are:

+- Insert a new job offer
+- Update an existing job offer
+- List all job offers
+- List all job offers with pagination
+- Retrieve locations and categories with most jobs
+- Delete a job

 # How to use
 1. Download zip
 2. Unzip and move to directory
 3. Create a virtual environment  `python3 -m venv .`
 4. Install necessary packages `pip install -r reqirements.txt`
-5. Initialize dummy database database `python init_db.py`
+5. Initialize dummy database `python init_db.py`
 6. Start app `python app.py`

 ### Using API